 I’m going to cycle from St. Petersburg in Russia to Alta in Norway in midwinter!

 An adventure that is even more challenging than cycling from Rotterdam to Singapore.
-Because, with a few facts at a glance, in the middle of winter the sun rises in this area for at most two hours a day.
+Because, with a few facts at a glance, in the middle of winter the sun rises in this area for at most a couple of hours a day.
 The maximum temperature is -5 degrees and the minimum temperature -25 degrees.
 The area I cycle through is minimally inhabited and the roads are snowy.

 The question I regularly get, why do you want to cycle in the Arctic Circle in winter?